OctopusDeploy/docs/docs/administration/data-migration.md

 Octopus Manager comes with an Import/Export wizard which supports a number of scenarios:

-- Exporting data from one server, and importing it into another server
+- Exporting data from one server, and importing it into another server.
-- Splitting data from one Octopus Server into two or more
+- Splitting data from one Octopus Server into two or more.
-- Merging data from multiple Octopus Servers into one
+- Merging data from multiple Octopus Servers into one.

 *To migrate data from older versions of Octopus see [Upgrading from Octopus 2.6](/docs/administration/upgrading/upgrading-from-octopus-2.6/index.md)*